apache/sedona/docs/api/sql/Optimizer.md

 	Sedona doesn't control the distance's unit (degree or meter).
 It is same with the geometry.
 To change the geometry's unit, please transform the coordinate reference system.
 See [ST_Transform](Function.md#st_transform).

 ## Broadcast join
 Introduction: Perform a range join or distance join but broadcast one of the sides of the join.
 This maintains the partitioning of the non-broadcast side and doesn't require a shuffle.
+Sedona uses broadcast join only if the correct side has a broadcast hint.
+The supported join type - broadcast side combinations are
+* Inner - either side, preferring to broadcast left if both sides have the hint
+* Left semi - broadcast right
+* Left anti - broadcast right
+* Left outer - broadcast right
+* Right outer - broadcast left

 ```Scala
 pointDf.alias("pointDf").join(broadcast(polygonDf).alias("polygonDf"), expr("ST_Contains(polygonDf.polygonshape, pointDf.pointshape)"))